Get in touch with an expert at 800-880-4479

 Sudoku and Number Puzzles

 For seniors who enjoy numbers, Sudoku offers structured mental stimulation.
 Remembering number placements and patterns exercises working memory and concentration.
+Many crossword and Sudoku puzzles are also available through websites and mobile apps, making them convenient simple memory games for seniors who prefer using a tablet, smartphone, or computer while enjoying the same cognitive benefits.

 {SafetyNote}